Anshul-Ram/Dog-Classification/README.md

 # Dog-Classification
-A simple dog breed classifier using tensor flow in a Jupiter notebook
+A simple dog breed classifier using tensor flow in a Jupyter notebook